-And before they had even clocked up 12 months as the new owners of Old Beach Berries, at Old Beach in Tasmania’s south, Cathryn had enrolled in the Graduate Diploma in Agribusiness (Horticultural Business) offered through the University of Tasmania’s Tasmanian Institute of Agriculture, a learning experience that she says delivered so much more than she expected.
+And before they had even clocked up 12 months as the new owners of Old Beach Berries, at Old Beach in Tasmania’s south, Cathryn had enrolled in an Agribusiness degree specialising in Horticultural Business, offered through the University of Tasmania’s Tasmanian Institute of Agriculture, a learning experience that she says delivered so much more than she expected.

 Both allied health workers, the couple had plans to move from Hobart’s northern suburbs to a bigger property when Old Beach Berries came onto the market.